 When ultrasonic RCMs first came to market, I had been happily using my VPI 16.5 (vacuum RCM) with AIVS fluids for less than a year.
-I still happily use it and I get very good results most times, but I also have my share of a few records that I feel could be notably better.
+I still happily use it and I get very good results most times, but I also have my share of a few records (not many), that I feel could be notably better especially after cleaning a few times with subtle to almost no improvement.
 When the ultrasonic machines came out though many folks were quick to jump on the praise wagon without a second thought and claim that they were the greatest things in the world and unless you were using one, your records were not clean.
 Of course, these machines were around $4000 to $5000, which left me wondering, “not only is that a ludicrous price for such a thing, especially of one had less than 3000 records, but intuition and some horse sense told me to take a closer look at these machines”.

 Ultrasonic cleaning has been around for a long time, but for things like eyeglasses, jewelry, medical instruments of course, etc; not so much for records until just a few years ago.
 I started researching these ultrasonic record cleaning machines and took note of the transducers power, temperature, the way the records are handled and the effects of cavitation cleaning itself.
 Cavitation is a science, so one must pay attention to certain things such as I listed, including tank capacity and number of items cleaning at one time to name a couple more.

-2) Why would I want to do that and then place them in a rack so every manner of contaminant could fall back on the record and into the grooves, especially while still wet?
+2) Air drying: Why would I want to clean your records and then place them in a rack for 30 minutes to air dry so every manner of contaminant could fall back on the record and into the grooves, especially while still wet?

 After the maker ran some records through the cycle I noticed little black specs at the bottom of the tank.
 The maker said that is part of the dirt from inside the grooves.
-My mind told me that is little bits of record (insignificant or otherwise) floating around down there.
-The ultrasonic machine itself had a transducer rate of 42 kHz and a starting temp of 100 degrees.
-Both too aggressive for records.
+My mind told me that is little bits of record (insignificant or otherwise) floating around down there and that it was dirt.
+Granted, the records in demo had been in the machine for hours, so that will wreck havoc.
+The ultrasonic machine itself had a transducer rate of 40 kHz and a starting temp of 100 degrees.
+Both too aggressive for records in combination.
 On top of that, think about putting more records into the bath with bits floating around.
 All they do is become projectiles.
 I thought to myself, $1800 for that?
 (Continued on next page)